AndresMGA/harmonica_react/README.md

 # <AudioPlayer\>
 ```
-    This component uses HTML5's <audio> tags to play the
+    This component uses hidden HTML5's <audio> tags to
-    mp3 files and passes the current playback time to
+    play the mp3 files and passes the current playback
-    onTimeUpdate() in <HarmonicaScorePlayer> every 50
+    time to onTimeUpdate() in <HarmonicaScorePlayer> every
-    milliseconds while playback is active.
+    50 milliseconds while playback is active.

     It has handler fuctions for its subcomponents
       - playHandler